 Step 1: Assess the Situation

 - Observe from a Distance: Before approaching, watch the animal quietly.
-Some birds many simply be resting.
+Some birds may simply be resting.
 However, if the bird is pelagic (meaning it spends most of its life in the water) being on the beach is a sign of distress.
 Pelagic birds include: loons, grebes, ocean ducks, and murres are examples of pelagic bird species.

 Step 2: Identify the Species and Age

-some seabird species spend time on land (non-pelagic) and those that do not (pelagic).
-Knowing the difference can help determine whether animals need assistance.
+- Pelagic or non-pelagic: some seabird species spend time on land (non-pelagic) and those that do not (pelagic).
+Knowing the difference can help determine whether an animal need assistance or not.

 Step 3: When to Intervene

-- Lethargy: Animals that are beached and lethargic may be suffering from starvation.
-If the animal has neurological symptoms, or other symptoms of Avian Flu, do not touch the animal.
-Always call a treained professional for lethaarigc animals.
+- Lethargy: A beached and lethargic bird may be suffering from exhaustion or starvation.
+If the bird shows signs of neurological issues or symptoms consistent with Avian Influenza, do not touch it.
+Always contact a trained wildlife professional to handle lethargic or unresponsive animals safely.

 - Birds that do not fly away: Generally speaking, if you can walk right up to a seabird and it does not fly away you should call a trained wildlife professional.